stanleykylee/100-days-of-code/r1-log.md

 ### R1D2
 Didn't get through as much as I would have wanted but I completed the Day 11: 2D Arrays of the 30 Days of Code Challenge from HackerRank.

+### R1D3
+Got through Day 12: Inheritance today.
+Got stuck a bit on the constructor, didn't understand fully about the use of super and read a bit more about it.
+Was a good learning experience and will most likely follow up on the discussions of the day.